doxout/stractory/README.md

 The passed function() is an actor server initialization function.
 It will run on a randomly picked worker.
+This function is not a closure; variables from the outside scope of this function will be undefined when its run on the worker.

-It should return a client handling function, like the one passed to net.createServer()
+The initialization function  should return a client handling function, like the one passed to net.createServer()

 The previous command created a simple echo actor, and it could be written like so: